DeepSenseCA/echofilter/docs/source/usage_guide.rst

    generated from the EV file in the preceding step.)

--  Rescale the height of the Sv input to have the number of pixels expected by the model.
+-  Rescale the height of the Sv input to have the number of pixels expected by the :term:`model`.

--  Automatically determine whether the echosounder recording is upfacing or downfacing, based on the order of the Depths data in the CSV file
+-  Automatically determine whether the :term:`echosounder` recording is :term:`upfacing` or :term:`downfacing`, based on the order of the Depths data in the CSV file.

-   -  If the orientation was manually specified, issue a warning if it does not match the detected orientation
+   -  If the orientation was manually specified, issue a warning if it does not match the detected orientation.

-   -  Reflect the data in the Depth dimension if it is upfacing, so that the shallowest samples always occur first, and deepest last
+   -  Reflect the data in the Depth dimension if it is :term:`upfacing`, so that the shallowest samples always occur first, and deepest last.

--  Normalise the distribution of the Sv intensities to match that expected by the model
+-  Normalise the distribution of the Sv intensities to match that expected by the :term:`model`.

 -  Split the input data into segments

    -  Detect temporal discontinuities between pings